Bilateral Filtering with Zynq-Based Hardware

 There are two things to note about the simulation outputs:

-0. When you use Rate Transition blocks configured in Unit Delay mode the input value is only registered at the output after a full sample period at the input rate.
+cGradientThresh value of 0.
+When you use Rate Transition blocks configured in Unit Delay mode the input value is only registered at the output after a full sample period at the input rate.
 In this case, the input rate corresponds to one video frame.
-During this initial transition period, the block will output the initial conditions (a value of
+During this initial transition period, the block will output the initial conditions (a value of 0).
+These blocks are required to ensure a single-rate for all blocks within the subsystem, which is required for HDL code generation.
+For more information, see Rate Transition (Simulink) (Simulink).

 You can optionally run this simulation without hardware.
 To modify the frame size for simulation performance, change the Frame size value in the Image Resize, Image Frame To Pixels, and Image Pixels To Frame blocks.
 The lower the frame size, the faster the simulation will run.
 The minimum frame size is 240p.